strapdata/elassandra-operator/docs/source/advanced-services.rst

 .. image:: ./images/kibana-cluster-state.png

-When Elasticsearch HTTPS is enabled in your Elassandra datacenter, Kibana is automatically configured to connect through HTTPS and trust the Elassandra datacenter root CA. Moreover, for each kibana space, the Elassandra-Operator creates a dedicated Cassandra role and a dedicated managed keyspace storing the kibana configuration.
+When Elasticsearch HTTPS is enabled in your Elassandra datacenter, Kibana is automatically configured to connect through HTTPS and trust the Elassandra datacenter root CA. Moreover, for each Kibana space, the Elassandra-Operator creates a dedicated Cassandra role and a dedicated managed keyspace storing the kibana configuration.
 Thus, you can run separated kibana instances dedicated to specific usages or specific users.